techscouter/semantic-xr/semanticXrInstructions.md

       * `estimatedEndTime` : an estimate for when this voice would end speaking.
     * `audio`: the audio of the voice.
   * `effects` : sound effects.
-	* `semanticSpatialEntityId` : id of the effect (enabling knowing its location and other attributes)
+	* `semanticSpatialEntityId` : id of the effect (enabling knowing its location and other attributes).
   * `music` : music which can be heard in part of the 3D world.
 	* `semanticSpatialEntityId` : id from which location and form can be found for example
 	* `source` : id of the source of the music.